 The answer is because of locality pay.
 Some federal employees will get quite a bit more than the 3.9% and others will get less.
 The 3.9% pay raise (or whatever amount is finally approved) is just an average figure.
 The reality is that there will be a base pay rate of something like 2.9% and a locality pay rate will be added on top of that.
 The Office of Personnel Management will make a determination about locality pay rates and their decisions will impact your final pay rate.
 Chances are that federal employees in large metropolitan areas like New York City, San Francisco, and Washington, DC will end up with a raise that is closer to 5%.
 Check out the article on “How Come I Didn’t Get the 3.5% Raise I was Supposed to Get” to see how the raise played out in 2008.

-In other words, please use our new table and have fun with it.
 Don’t spend the money from your next year’s pay raise.
 The final amount you receive is unknown as of this writing and may end up being considerably different when all is said and done.
-The new pay table will enable you to see how much of an impact the 3.9% pay raise could have on your paycheck next year.